akeneo/Dockerfiles/php/7.2/README.md

 This Dockerfile is a basic environment for PHP development and testing, based on [debian:stretch-slim or debian:jessie-slim](https://hub.docker.com/_/debian/), depending of PHP version (see the supported tag list below).

-It comes with the following PHP extensions: apcu, curl, gd, intl, mysql, soap, xml, zip and xdebug (this last one is deactivated by default, run `phpenmod xdebug` to enable it).
+It comes with the following PHP extensions: apcu, curl, gd, intl, mysql, xml, zip and xdebug (this last one is deactivated by default, run `phpenmod xdebug` to enable it).

 Extensions mcrypt and mongo are also present on PHP 7.1 and previous versions.